4. Does Google, or Your Customers, Know Where You Are Located?

 So it’s clear to see (or we hope it is) that lead tracking is pretty important.

-Without proper lead tracking, we would have never been able to quantify these results for our HVAC client:
+Without proper lead tracking, we would have never been able to quantify these results for our roofing client: